Dominik Kahun: Playing career

 On 15 June 2019, Kahun was traded by the Blackhawks to the Pittsburgh Penguins along with a 2019 fifth-round pick for Olli Maatta.
 Kahun scored his first goal with the Penguins on 26 October 2019 against the Dallas Stars.
 Kahun was injured on 19 January 2020, suffering a concussion during a game against the Boston Bruins.
 He returned to the line-up on 18 February after missing 8 games.
 In 50 games with the Pittsburgh Penguins, Kahun added 10 goals and 17 assists.
 On 24 February 2020, he was traded to the Buffalo Sabres in exchange for Conor Sheary and Evan Rodrigues.
 Kahun made six appearances with the Sabres, collecting two goals and 4 points before the regular season was initially paused then concluded due to the COVID-19 pandemic.

 Due to salary cap considerations, Kahun was not tendered a qualifying offer by the Sabres during the offseason, making him a free agent.
 On 1 November 2020, Kahun was signed to a one-year, $975,000 contract by the Edmonton Oilers, joining countryman and league MVP Leon Draisaitl.
 With the 2020–21 NHL season set to be delayed due to the pandemic, Kahun was loaned by the Oilers to return to his German club, EHC München of the DEL, on 6 November 2020, until the commencement of Edmonton's training camp.

-On 6 September 2021, Kahun joined SC Bern of the National League (NL) as a free agent on a three-year deal through the end of the 2023/24 season..
-On 22 August 2022, SC Bern and Dominik Kahun agreed to another three year extension that runs until 2026/27.
+On 6 September 2021, Kahun joined SC Bern of the National League (NL) as a free agent on a three-year deal through the end of the 2023/24 season.
+On 22 August 2022, SC Bern and Kahun agreed to another three year extension that runs through the end of the 2026/27 season.

+On February 18, 2025, it was announced that Kahun would play for the Lausanne HC with immediate effect.
+His contract with the Lausanne HC lasts until the end of the 2026/27 season.